AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Credit Scores & Gender

 Certain states ban insurance companies from determining car insurance premiums based on credit scores and gender.
 However, South Dakota is not one of those states.
-If you have poor credit and/or are male, expect to pay higher premiums than your counterparts with good credit and/or who are female.
+Drivers with poor credit and male drivers—especially young male drivers—typically pay higher premiums compared to those with good credit or female drivers.

 Total Loss Formula